Canon 750D vs Pentax KP

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 750D provides a higher frame rate than the KP.
-It can shoot video footage at 1080/60p, while the Pentax is limited to 1080/60i.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the KP provides a faster frame rate than the 750D.
+It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 750D and the KP are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the KP offers a wider field of view (100%) than the one in the 750D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the KP has a higher magnification (0.63x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 750D, the Pentax KP, and comparable cameras.